 Looking at the EURCAD on the 30m chart below, the pair sold off aggressively and then formed a bounce.
 It gave a nice pullback which was not impulsive thus signaling the bulls had not come in with a domineering force.
 See chart below.

 Now, noticing the move back up is not impulsive, we should be looking for a sell entry point to get into the market.
 The chart above was without pivots, but the chart below has the pivots on giving us a clear price level to get into the market.

 Now we can see how after price reversed a little, it got stuck by the S2 pivot (2nd blue line to the bottom) which rejected price 5x before it broke.
 Price then advanced to where?
 The M1 Pivot.

 Now pivots by themselves are potent and we can certainly use them for our entries to reject or get into a reversal.
 However, when we combine them with a 20ema or Fibonacci retracement, they become that much more powerful.
 Here is the chart below with both of them added onto the chart.

 As you can see, they all come together right around the 1.2800 level which gives us a perfect location to get into the market.
 We could make the argument the Fibonacci levels were more important to the price action on the day, but before the sell-off ended, but until a trend is over, Fibonacci levels cannot be drawn.
 Hence, we can see how powerful a pivot trading strategy can be and how much price action responds to them since they were affective price before the trend ended and the Fibonacci levels were even drawn.

-If you are serious about learning how to trade this market successfully, and find simple high-probability trades using pivots and price action only, you can check out the Advanced Price Action or the ProForex Course which will teach you rule-based proprietary forex pivot point trading strategy to trade these profitable setups.
+If you are serious about learning how to trade this market successfully and find simple high-probability trades using pivots and price action, you can check out our Trading Masterclass.